mightyleader/Multipeer_Talk/presentation.md

 ^ You start of creating the Session by making an MCPeerID to represent the local user.
 You pass it a string for the name to display in Browsers.
 MCPeerID is a key part of the process and we'll see it a lot.
+It's used in both levels of API

 ---
 #Session / Initialize
 ### ```self.session = [[MCSession alloc] initWithPeer:peerID securityIdentity:nil* encryptionPreference: MCEncryptionRequired**];```

-^ now we can create the session itself, an instance of MCSession
+^ now we can create the session itself, an instance of MCSession Likewise also used in both API levels

 ---
 #Session / Initialize